 and meteorite_stats

-tables that you’ve created so far in this tutorial.
-You must join the two datasets together and then filter to find meteorites that have a greater-than-average mass:
+tables that you created in this tutorial.
+You must join the two datasets and filter the resulting dataset to find meteorites that have a greater-than-average mass, as shown below:

-Now, you can further analyze your resulting meteorite_enriched
+Now, you can further analyze the resulting meteorite_enriched

 dataset by exploring it in Contour.

-So far, you’ve created a dataset that contains all types of meteorites that have a greater-than-average mass.
-Let’s say you want to create separate datasets for each meteorite type.
-With Transforms Python, you can use a for loop to apply the same data transformation to each type of meteorite.
-For more information about applying the same data transformation to different inputs, refer to the section on Transform generation.
+So far, you created a dataset that contains meteorites of all types with a greater-than-average mass.
+The next step is to create separate datasets for each meteorite type.
+With Python transforms, you can use a for-loop to apply the same data transformation to each type of meteorite.
+For more information on applying the same data transformation to different inputs, refer to the section on transform generation.

 Create a new file in src/myproject/datasets